 ml.googleapis.comis protected, your model versions do not have access to resources outside the perimeter.
 They can access data in Cloud Storage and other Google Cloud services supported by VPC Service Controls in projects within the perimeter, but if they send requests to services outside the perimeter, those requests will fail.

-Without additional configuration, you cannot use the Google Cloud Console to manage AI Platform Prediction resources of a project inside a service perimeter or to view access and stream logs.
-Learn about accessing resources protected by a service perimeter in the Cloud Console.
+Without additional configuration, you cannot use the Google Cloud console to manage AI Platform Prediction resources of a project inside a service perimeter or to view access and stream logs.
+Learn about accessing resources protected by a service perimeter in the Google Cloud console.